Ahmet Mete Işıkara: Early years

-Ahmet Mete Işıkara married in 1969 to Aysel Ahıska, the daughter of singer Necmi Rıza Ahıska.
-From this marriage, son Cengiz and daughter Yeşim were born.
+Işıkara married Aysel Ahıska, the daughter of singer Necmi Rıza Ahıska, in 1969.
+From this marriage were born a son, Cengiz, and a daughter, Yeşim.

 Career

-Up to 1976 Işıkara studied on the terrestrial magnetism.
-Between 1976-1983 he served as the chairman of the Turkish National Geodesy and Geophysics Association and as well as the Aeronomy Commission between 1976-1983.
+Up to 1976, Işıkara studied terrestrial magnetism.
+Between 1976 and 1983 he served as the chairman of the Turkish National Geodesy and Geophysics Association and he served on the Aeronomy Commission between 1976 and 1983.

 From 1979 to 1982, he was the coordinator of the European Workgroup for Earthquake Prediction, and in the years 1980-1983 he represented Turkey in the Earthquake Specialists Committee of the Council of Europe.

-In 1985, he entered Boğaziçi University, and was appointed assistant director of Earthquake Research Center of Kandilli Observatory.
-In 1991, he became director of the observatory, and served at this post until 2002.
+In 1985, he joined Boğaziçi University and was appointed assistant director of Earthquake Research Center of Kandilli Observatory.
+In 1991 he became director of the observatory, and he served at this post until 2002.

 Following the 1999 İzmit earthquake, he repeatedly addressed people on television to create awareness for protection and safety during earthquakes.
 In this period, he earned the nickname Deprem Dede (Grandpa Earthquake).
 His quote "Quakes don’t kill, buildings do." became famous.